minagrullon/9-1-module-two-final-practice-assessment/readme.md

 - [ ] If the user selects a different dropdown option after making the shoutout, all of the shoutouts should persist. (i.e. stay on the page)

-- [ ] If the submit button is clicked and there is no person chosen in the `Select Person` input box, user should be alerted to `Please choose a person`
+- [ ] If the submit button is clicked and there is no person chosen in the `Select Person`, a message should appear on the DOM saying, `Please Select a Person`.
+The font should be red and 13 pixels.
+- [ ] When a person is selected in the option input, if there is a red message beneath the `Select Person` box, it should disappear .
-- [ ] If the submit button is clicked and there is nothing in the `shoutout` input box, user should be alerted, `Please enter a shoutout for <person's name here>`
+- [ ] If the submit button is clicked and there is nothing in the `shoutout` input box, user should be alerted, `Please add a shoutout for <person's name here>`.
+The font should be red and 13 pixels.
+- [ ] If there is an error under the input box and a user types in the input box, the error should disappear.

 ### Reset Shoutouts

 A button with an `id` of `reset-shoutouts`, when clicked should remove all the shoutouts that are listed.
+Button text should be, `Remove Shoutouts`

 ### Commit history